lbo462/3tca-son-src/README.md

 ## Electrical circuit

-Current circuit is a row of 3 buttons linked to a single analogical output (A0).
+Current circuit is three buttons linked to digital pins 0, 1, and 2.

-The resistances we use are 320, 450 and 230 Ohms.